criecm/ansible-roles/php-fpm/README.md

 * `group` (_{{id}}): Common group for user and maintainer

-* `home` (/home/{{id}}): Home of 'maintainer' and base for other default values (tmpdir, rootdir, ...)
+* `home` (/home/{{id}}): Home of 'maintainer' and base for other default values (tmpdir, rootdir, ...) if a directory playbook/files/{{ id }}/home exists, it will be used as a template for the homedir

 * `rootdir` (/home/{{id}}/{{id}}): php and webserver root directory

 * `gits` ([]): list of dicts: